ECB's Lagarde bags hard-won deal, but battle with hawks has only begun | Business

 European Central Bank President Christine Lagarde brokered a difficult compromise this week to secure backing for a new pandemic-fighting package of measures, but her battle to convince sceptics among her colleagues and investors has only just begun.
 The ECB unveiled plans to buy an additional half trillion euros worth of bonds and give banks even larger subsidies for keeping credit flowing, in a bid to support the euro zone economy through the expected end of the coronavirus outbreak.

+The ECB had kicked off discussions last week with an envelope of 750 billion euros for bond purchases but cut it down to 500 billion euros before the meeting after receiving pushback.
+Still, chief economist Philip Lane's scaled-down proposal came close to running aground at the meeting as policymakers disagreed on the economic outlook, the size of the bond buys and the terms of the subsidised loans to banks.

-Lagarde intervened to orchestrate an agreement on both points, offering concessions to dissenters rather than sidelining them as her predecessor Mario Draghi did on occasion, the sources said.
-In one case, Lagarde helped win dissenters over by emphasising that the 500 billion euros ($608 billion) envelope for bond buys would not need to be spent in full if financing conditions remained easy.
+Lagarde intervened to orchestrate an agreement on the policy tools, offering concessions to dissenters rather than sidelining them as her predecessor Mario Draghi did on occasion, the sources said.
+In one case, Lagarde helped win dissenters over by emphasising that the 500 billion euros ($608 billion) envelope would not need to be spent in full if financing conditions remained easy.

 That reassured governors who wanted smaller debt purchases as bond yields are already languishing at record lows, spreads are tight and government paper is hard to find in some smaller countries.
 Lagarde also said the envelope could be increased.
 But that would require a new decision by the Governing Council, making the hurdle implicitly higher.